-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone with a higher credit score.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of an individual having a near perfect FICO score.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these pointers:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
 But, make sure you pay them off in one or two payments.

 - Stay on top of payments.
-Payment history is a big factor in your credit score.
+How often you're late with payments greatly affects your credit score.
 It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a lender.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have all of your debt taking up the balance a single card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the bulk of your debt transferred to a single card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Leslie Scott Realty, LLC, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Leslie Scott Realty, LLC, the loan application process can be a stress-free experience so you, too, can become a homeowner.